tsugiproject/tsugi/README_POSTGRESQL.md

 Probably the biggest problem to solve is how to handle "ON DUPLICATE KEY" and `lastInsertId()` processing in a portable way.
-Another issue is that in MySQL, you commonly want `lastInsertId()` to give you the affected whether the "INSERT" clause happend or the "ON DUPLICATE KEY" triggers.
+Another issue is that in MySQL, you commonly want `lastInsertId()` to give you the affected whether the "INSERT" clause happened or the "ON DUPLICATE KEY" triggers.

-Also PostgreSQL increments the AUTO INCREMENT sequence *before* it checks if there is a logical key mismatch.
+Also, PostgreSQL increments the AUTO INCREMENT sequence *before* it checks if there is a logical key mismatch.
 So if you use an `UPSERT` where more often the query is going to trigger an `UPDATE`, your primary key sequences end up with lots of gaps.

 I am glad I started with the MySQL upsert approach (clean, simple and 95% elegant) and adapted it to the clunkier PostgreSQL approach inside the abstraction.

-Here is some reading about this very different approaches for upsert between the two databases:
+Here is some reading about these very different approaches for upsert between the two databases:

 * https://www.php.net/manual/en/pdo.lastinsertid.php#102614
 * https://dev.mysql.com/doc/refman/5.6/en/insert-on-duplicate.html